jwfanDL/jwfanDL.github.io/_pages/about.md

 # 📖 Educations
 - *2020.09 - 2023.06*, Master at Beijing University of Posts and Telecommunications.
-- *2016.09 - 2020.06*, Bachelor at Beijing University of Posts and Telecommunications and Queen Marry University of London.
+- *2016.09 - 2020.06*, Bachelor at Beijing University of Posts and Telecommunications and Queen Mary University of London.

 # 🎖 Honors and Awards
 - *2023.11* Intel Labs China DRA Award.